MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 [*Back to top*](#contents)

 Researchers are often pulling data from several sources, and the process of making data compatible with one another and prepared for analysis can be a large undertaking.
 Luckily, there are many functions that allow us to do this in R. We've been working with the sample dataset, which contains metadata about each sample we collected.
-In this section, we practice cleaning and preparing a second dataset derived from sequencing data, which holds the relative abundances of the most abundant Phyla in each sample.
+In this section, we practice cleaning and preparing a second dataset derived from sequencing data, which holds the relative abundances of the most abundant Phyla in our dataset.

 It's always good to go into data cleaning with a clear goal in mind.
 Here, we'd like to prepare the taxon data to be compatible with our sample data so we can directly compare the abundance of specific Phyla to our sample data.
 To make this work, we'd like a data frame that contains a column with the sample ID, and columns for the abundances of each Phyla.
 Let's start with reading the data in using `read_csv()`